ELMY CYCLES - 100 Years of History

 Now approaching 100 years of trading and 30 years under the ownership of Steven with the assistance of co. director Joanne Newstead, Elmy Cycles is still going strong.
 We have moved into the next stage of our journey launching our new e-commerce website to serve the growing mail order and "Click & Collect" market while the Global Covid19 Pandemic of 2020 has once again shown the resilience of the Bicycle as many people rely on their Bikes to get around and stay fit.

-We remain a local shop, serving our customers with top quality products at the best possible prices and to being an important and active part of our local community.
+We remain a local shop at the heart of the community, serving our customers with top quality products at the best possible prices.

 Thank you for your support, we wouldn't be here without you.